-The failure of a gas-only Generator to offer additional incremental Energy or Ancillary Services (in excess of its scheduled MWs) in real-time during an OFO due to the inability of the Generator to obtain or deliver gas to the Generator's pipeline meter or LDC meter as a result of the OFO would be deemed conduct consistent with competitive behavior for purposes of physical withholding evaluations conducted pursuant to the NYISO's Market Power Mitigation Measures (Services Tariff Section 23).
+The failure of a gas-only Generator to offer additional incremental Energy or Ancillary Services (in excess of its scheduled MWs) energy or ancillary services in real-time during an OFO due to the inability of the Generator to obtain or deliver gas, to the Generator's pipeline meter or LDC meter as a result of the OFO would be deemed conduct consistent with competitive behavior for purposes of physical withholding evaluations conducted pursuant to the NYISO's Market Power Mitigation Measures (Services Tariff Section 23).

-Gas-only Generators are not expected to Bid into the Day-Ahead Market to the extent they are unable to obtain or deliver gas to the Generator's burner tip.
-If an interruption of gas transportation service is announced by a gas transportation service provider before the Day-Ahead Market Bid window closes, a Generator would be expected to notify NYISO outage scheduling of a forced outage to the extent it is unable to obtain or deliver gas to the Generator's pipeline meter or LDC meter.
-See Section 4.0 GADS Reporting.
+If an interruption of gas service occurs before Day Ahead Market Bid window closes, gasGas-only generatorsGenerators are not expected to Bid into the Day-Ahead Market to the extent they are unable to obtain fuel.
+Such generatorsor deliver gas to the Generator's burner tip.
+If an interruption of gas transportation service is announced by a gas transportation service provider before the Day-Ahead Market Bid window closes, a Generator would be expected to notify NYISO outage scheduling of a forced outage (to the extent it is unable to obtain or deliver gas to the Generator's pipeline meter or LDC meter.
+See Section 4.0 GADS Reporting Section).

-If an interruption of gas service occurs after a gas-only Generator receives a Day-Ahead Market schedule, the Generator is expected to be derated for "lack of fuel" (see Section 4.0 GADS Reporting), and is expected to notify the NYISO of its unavailability due to lack of fuel through its Transmission Owner ("TO").
+If an interruption of gas service occurs after a gas-only generatorGenerator receives a Day-Ahead Market schedule, the generatorGenerator is expected to deratebe derated for "lack of fuel" (Seesee Section 4.0 GADS Reporting-Section), and is expected to notify the NYISO of its unavailability due to lack of fuel through its Transmission Owner ("TO-").